Varsha-Nagarajan/CSC-522_Object_Recognition/README.md

 6. keras
 7. time

-Also, create a **"data/"** directory in the same directory where the tsne.py and clustering_metrics.py exist.
+Also, create a **"data/"** directory in the same directory where the python files exist.
 The downloaded dataset has to be extracted in the data directory which will create **"data/256_ObjectCategories"** where the actual dataset exists.

 ### 2.1 Auto Encoder
 run autoencoder_training.py to train the autoencoder model.